raspberrypilearning/hello-world-editor/en/step_1.md

 ## You will make

-Find out what the Python programming language can do by writing an interactive project that uses emoji.
+Find out what the Python 🐍 programming language can do by writing an interactive project that uses emoji 😃.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 <span style="color: #0faeb0">**Emoji**</span> are small colourful images used to add extra meaning to messages.
 Emoji means 'picture word' in Japanese.
 </p>

 You will:

-+ `print()` text, including emoji, and get `input()` from the user
++ `print()` text, including emoji 😃, and get `input()` ⌨️ from the user
 + Store text and numbers in **variables**
 + Use **functions** to organise your code